Lunarcadamer/SLIN/Cheatersheet.md

 ## Mock Test Paper for Reference
 Suggested solutions for SLIN Revision Questions for End of Semester Practical Test

-Important : Know how to access the various man pages for more help.
-Apache web server has its Apache manual website that can be installed.
+**Important : Know how to access the various man pages for more help.
+Apache web server has its Apache manual website that can be installed.**

 1. Using GUI : Click on the Network icon in top right corner, and go to Network Settings.
 For Wired Connection, click on the Gear icon in bottom right corner.
 In the left hand pane, select IPv4.
 Select Manual and set the IP address, subnet mask, gateway and the DNS Server.
-2.
-Alternatively, edit the network config file /etc/sysconfig/network-scripts/ifcfg-eno16777736 and specify the BOOTPROTO, IPADDR, NETMASK, GATEWAY and DNS1.
+2. Alternatively, edit the network config file /etc/sysconfig/network-scripts/ifcfg-eno16777736 and specify the BOOTPROTO, IPADDR, NETMASK, GATEWAY and DNS1.

 You may need to restart the network for changes to take effect
 `systemctl status network`

-3. To create users and set their passwords
+## 3. To create users and set their passwords

 `useradd tan`
 `useradd wong`